link-intersystems/java-swing-mvc-plugin-architecture/README.md

 You can also see this repository as a playground to refactor and try out different ways of implementing an MVC pattern.

-#### Yet another MVC

-Not only the way how models, views and controllers are instantiated and wired with the infrastructure differs, there are also a lot of different interpretations of the MVC structure itself.

-A lot of different views of the MVC has been described over the time and I would like to show you a few, so that you can see what I mean with "Yet another MVC".

-##### MVC by Trygve Reenskaug
+### The original MVC by Trygve Reenskaug

 The MVC pattern was invented in 1979 by [Trygve Reenskaug](https://en.wikipedia.org/wiki/Trygve_Reenskaug).

-In his work he described the pattern with the following diagram:
+In [his work](https://folk.universitetetioslo.no/trygver/themes/mvc/mvc-index.html) he described the pattern with the following diagram:

 ![Trygve Reenskaug - MVC](res/mvc-trygve-reenskaug-1979.png)